bryanmcnett/aabo/README.md

 This AABH won't trivially reject any more objects than the original AABB, but the AABH will take less time to reject objects, because there are (usually) 3 checks instead of 4.

-If you construct the AABH from the object's vertices instead, you can trivially reject more objects than an AABB can, but you won't be able to skip the 6th check:
+If you construct the AABH from the object's vertices instead, you can trivially reject more objects than an AABB can:

 ```
 {minX, minY, -max(X+Y)}